shiky8/liker/README.md

 # liker
 that script will like a youtube video by many emails using email list

-like boot to youtube video by a word list of emails addrees and passwored
+like boot to youtube video by a word list of emails addrees

 i made that project in python3